Efficient electronic cooling above 2 K by niobium-based superconducting tunnel junctions: Introduction

-At low temperatures, the degrees of freedom of free charge carriers and lattice phonons in metals and semiconductors become so decoupled that even minute heat flows to the different sub-systems can introduce large temperature differences between them~\cite{Roukes1985HotTemperatures}.
+At low temperatures, the degrees of freedom of free charge carriers and lattice phonons in metals and semiconductors become so decoupled that even minute heat flows to the different subsystems can introduce large temperature differences between them~\cite{Roukes1985HotTemperatures}.
 This potential for overheating is utilized in many high-sensitivity detectors like in the above-mentioned cryogenic bolometers and calorimeters.
 Likewise, carriers can be refrigerated below the lattice temperature by removing heat by electronic energy-filtering processes.
-Such electronic cooling can be achieved, for example, by passing electrical current through normal metal--insulator--superconductor (NIS) junctions, where thermionic-like electron cooling is obtained by matching the applied voltage to the quasiparticle energy gap in the superconducting electrode~\cite{Nahum1994ElectronicJunction, Leivo1996EfficientJunctions}.
-Another example are coolers based on SIS' junctions, where S and S' are superconductors with a different energy gap \cite{Manninen1999CoolingTunneling, Quaranta2011CoolingNanorefrigerators}.
-Since the early proofs of concept~\cite{Nahum1994ElectronicJunction, Leivo1996EfficientJunctions}, NIS components have proved to be useful for probing and manipulating thermal baths in mesoscopic and quantum heat transport physics experiments~\cite{Giazotto2006OpportunitiesApplications}, even for resetting quantum bits~\cite{Tan2017Quantum-circuitRefrigerator}.
-The refrigeration of macroscopic, technologically-relevant payloads~\cite{Muhonen2012Micrometre-scaleRefrigerators} has been demonstrated in sub-kelvin regime by utilizing the macroscopic size to thermalize phonons into the cooled electrons and implementing phonon segregation techniques such as membrane suspensions~\cite{Pekola1999NISRefrigeration} and lateral cold fingers~\cite{Clark2005CoolingRefrigerators}.
-A fully scalable approach for NIS junction coolers enabling generic solid-state cooling platforms has been discovered recently in an experiment that demonstrated the refrigeration of a macroscopic silicon chip~\cite{Mykkanen2020ThermionicBlocking}.
-Compared to massive dilution refrigerators, such miniaturized and scalable solid-state cooler stages are envisioned to enable entirely new functionalities, such as compact 3D packages of several chips at different temperatures~\cite{Hatinen2023ThermalAssemblies,Kemppinen2021CascadedLimits}.
+Such electronic cooling can be achieved, for example, by passing electrical current through normal metal--insulator--superconductor (\textit{N-I-S}) junctions, where thermioniclike electron cooling is obtained by matching the applied voltage to the quasiparticle energy gap in the superconducting electrode~\cite{Nahum1994ElectronicJunction, Leivo1996EfficientJunctions}.
+Another example is coolers based on \textit{S-I-S'} junctions, where \textit{S} and \textit{S'} are superconductors with a different energy gap \cite{Manninen1999CoolingTunneling, Quaranta2011CoolingNanorefrigerators}.
+Since the early proofs of concept~\cite{Nahum1994ElectronicJunction, Leivo1996EfficientJunctions}, \textit{N-I-S} components have proved to be useful for probing and manipulating thermal baths in mesoscopic and quantum heat-transport physics experiments~\cite{Giazotto2006OpportunitiesApplications}, even for resetting quantum bits~\cite{Tan2017Quantum-circuitRefrigerator}.
+The refrigeration of macroscopic, technologically relevant payloads~\cite{Muhonen2012Micrometre-scaleRefrigerators} has been demonstrated in the subkelvin regime by utilizing the macroscopic size to thermalize phonons into the cooled electrons and implementing phonon-segregation techniques such as membrane suspensions~\cite{Pekola1999NISRefrigeration} and lateral cold fingers~\cite{Clark2005CoolingRefrigerators}.
+A fully scalable approach for \textit{N-I-S} junction coolers enabling generic solid-state cooling platforms has been discovered recently in an experiment that demonstrated the refrigeration of a macroscopic silicon chip~\cite{Mykkanen2020ThermionicBlocking}.
+Compared to massive dilution refrigerators, such miniaturized and scalable solid-state cooler stages are envisioned to enable entirely new functionalities, such as compact three-dimensional (3D) packages of several chips at different temperatures~\cite{Hatinen2023ThermalAssemblies,Kemppinen2021CascadedLimits}.